The Easiest Countries to Travel

 Once you ride a Turkish bus, most other services around the world seem mediocre.
 The Turkish bus system really makes traveling in the country easy, I agree.

-5. Dave -nibbleanibble Says:
+3. Dave -nibbleanibble

 China is probably one of the best countries to go to because of the diverse cultures and traditions but is it really tourist friendly?